 This is a sobering example of what can go horribly wrong with ETFs.
 I don’t know the exact circumstances around that loss, but I do know that the industry has evolved at such a breakneck pace that there are several ways ETFs now present a danger to your money...

-Leveraged ETFs can destroy your capital quicker than you can say “what’s a leveraged ETF?”
+Leveraged ETFs, which can destroy your capital quicker than you can say “what’s a leveraged ETF?”

 Thinking you’re diversified because you own a few different ETFs, without knowing the extent to which they overlap...

-In fact, Martin Flanagan, CEO of Invesco—fourth-largest ETF provider—recently said he was worried that:
+In fact, Martin Flanagan, CEO of Invesco—fourth-largest ETF provider—has said he was worried that:

 “Too many people have created their total portfolios with cap-weighted indexes thinking they are safe and cheap.
 You are ending up with a disproportionate amount of your portfolio in the biggest stocks.”